 Length: 5 pages

-This bill was introduced on July 18, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 18, 2012, in a previous session of Congress, but it did not receive a vote.

 Jul 18, 2012